daltyboy11/daltyboy11.github.io/_posts/2019-11-29-alexander-hamilton-by-ron-chernow.md

-Though the pamphlet vindicated him from the more serious accusations of corruption as secretary of the Treasury, which was his primary worry, the damage to his reputation (and to his wife's well-being, only God know's the embarrassment she fel) went much further than he could have predicted.
+Though the pamphlet vindicated him from the more serious accusations of corruption as secretary of the Treasury, which was his primary worry, the damage to his reputation (and to his wife's well-being, only God know's the embarrassment she felt) went much further than he could have predicted.

 He also published the pamphlet in spite of and against the better judgement of his close confidants who were made aware of his intentions.